 Come summer, residents and visitors alike will be able to take delight in the destination’s pride and joy – the Shell Cove boat harbour and marina precinct.
 Offering direct access to the Pacific Ocean, the harbour will become the new gateway and elevate Shell Cove as Australia’s newest boating destination on the eastern seaboard.

-“This extraordinary world-class boating amenity will be opening in time for summer, creating a hot new tourist spot to visit on the South Coast,” sums up Emma.
+“This extraordinary world-class boating amenity is now open, in time for summer, creating a hot new tourist spot to visit on the South Coast,” sums up Emma.
 “Come 2022, this is going to be a really humming boating and lifestyle destination.”

 Lunch with a view